hildjj/cbor-edn/README.md

 The CLI version of cbor-edn is useful only for diagnostic purposes.
 Usage:

 ```
-edn [options] [diagnosticNotationString]
+edn [options] [diagnosticString]

 Positional:
- diagnosticNotationString The string to parse.
+ diagnosticString The string to parse.
 If not given, reads from stdin.

 Options:
  -a,--always            Always add encoding indicators when re-encoding.
  -n,--never             Never add encoding indicators when re-encoding.
- -f,--file              Read file as input, if not positional given.
+ -f,--file              Read file as input, if diagnosticString not given.
                         If "-", read stdin.
 May be given multiple times.
                         Default: "-".
  -s,--startRule <rule>  Entry point for the grammar.
 Default: "one_item"